muzairkhattak/OD-Satellite-iSAID/README.md

 We also provide a jupyter notebook for visualizing the GT and predicted bounding boxes on respective images for qualitative results.
 Please refer to this path to view the notebook ```projects/OD_satellite_iSAID/Detectron2_Faster-RCNN_iSAID.ipynb``` (or click [here](https://github.com/MUKhattak/OD-Satellite-iSAID/blob/OD_SatteliteImages/projects/OD_satellite_iSAID/Detectron2_Faster-RCNN_iSAID.ipynb)).

+## References
+[1]Waqas Zamir, Syed, et al. "isaid: A large-scale dataset for instance segmentation in aerial images."
+Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshops.
+2019.